-The remaining properties within the Architectural Review District that are not outlined above would not require the higher burden of consideration for demolition (all shown in grey).
-Notably, this would include the houses on Franklin Street and S. Riverview Street (east side).
+The remaining properties within the Architectural Review District that are not outlined above would not require the higher burden of consideration for demolition, as shown in grey.
+Notably, this would Memo re.
+Historic District Code/Guidelines Updates November 9, 2023 Page 3 of 4 include the houses on Franklin Street and S. Riverview Street, east side.
 Nevertheless, all properties located within the District would remain under the purview of the ARB, Code, and Guidelines.
+The ARB affirmed this map in September.

-Staff recommends the replacement of the "contributing" and "non-contributing" nomenclature be "landmark" and "background", respectively, to be used in both the Code and the Guidelines.
-This, combined with the reclassification on the attached map, would result in the directed changes related to demolition criteria.
-"Landmark" is already a term used by the City's Code, with the definition Any property or site which has special character, archaeological, historical, aesthetic or architectural value as part of the heritage, development or cultural characteristics of the city, state, or the United States designated as a landmark pursuant to the provision of this chapter, and including all property located in the city listed on the National Register of Historic Places.
+Additionally, staff recommended the replacement language for the contributing/non-contributing nomenclature be "landmark" and "background", respectively, to be used in both the Code and the Guidelines.
+This, combined with the reclassifications and additions on the attached maps, would result in the directed changes related to demolition criteria.
+"Landmark" is already a term used by the City's Code, with the definition "Any property or site which has special character, archaeological, historical, aesthetic or architectural value as part of the heritage, development or cultural characteristics of the city, state, or the United States designated as a landmark pursuant to the provision of this chapter, and including all property located in the city listed on the National Register of Historic Places".
 An expansion of that definition includes the pertinent language from the previous "contributing" definition as shown in the attached, proposed Code updates.
+The ARB affirmed this approach in October as well.